frwololo/warnel-chawpiovs/README.md

 Godot Switch port (https://github.com/Homebrodot)  thanks in particular to fhidalgosola/utnad, Stary2001, cpasjuste, halotroop2288

-Card data mostly comes from MarvelCDB (https://marvelcdb.com/)
+Card data, for the most part, comes from MarvelCDB (https://marvelcdb.com/)

+Card pictures are not included in the game, but can be acquired on sites such as [MarvelCDB](https://marvelcdb.com/), [Cerebro](https://github.com/UnicornSnuggler/Cerebro),[MC4DB](https://mc4db.merlindumesnil.net/), and [cgbuilder](https://mc.cgbuilder.fr/).
+When possible, the game will attempt to download pictures automatically from these locations.

 ### Disclaimer
 This is a fan-created work and is not affiliated with, endorsed by, or sponsored by Fantasy Flight Games.
 All characters, settings, and related elements are the property of their respective owners.